Cortez, Colorado

-Cortez (/'kɔɹtɛz/) is a home-rule municipality that is the county seat of and the most populous municipality in Montezuma County, Colorado, United States.
+Cortez is a home-rule municipality that is the county seat of and the most populous municipality in Montezuma County, Colorado, United States.
 The city's population was 8,766 at the 2020 United States census.

 History

 In 1886, the town was built to provide housing for the men working on the tunnels and irrigation ditches required to divert water out of the Dolores River and into Montezuma Valley.
 The town was named for Spanish conquistador Hernán Cortés.
-The Cortez, Colorado, post office opened on June 21, 1887.
-It is a popular stop for tourists, who stay there because of its central location among surrounding attractions, such as Mesa Verde National Park, Monument Valley, and the Four Corners.
+The Cortez, Colorado post office opened on June 21, 1887.

 Prehistoric sites

 Many prehistoric sites in the Cortez area are listed on the Colorado State Register of Historic Properties or both the state register and the National Register of Historic Places.
 They include large parks or centers, such as Crow Canyon Archaeological Center, Canyon of the Ancients National Monument, Hovenweep National Monument, and Mesa Verde National Park.
 Also, smaller or individuals sites, such as Cowboy Wash, Hawkins Pueblo and cliff dwellings, Lowry Ruin, Mitchell Springs Archeological Site, also known as the Mitchell Springs Ruin Group, Mud Springs Pueblo, and Yucca House National Monument.
 Within the McElmo Drainage Unit (AD 1075–1300) is Cannonball Ruins, Maxwell Community, Roy's Ruin, Sand Canyon Archaeological District, and Wallace Ruin are found there.